pmcgrath/pmcgrath.github.com/_posts/2017-04-05-running-a-simple-dotnet-core-linux-daemon.md

 ## Gracefull shutdown - Handling signals
 - The service should handle [signals](https://en.wikipedia.org/wiki/Unix_signal) like SIGTERM, SIGINT etc.
 - Would use this to do any cleanup just before exiting, like docker [stop](https://docs.docker.com/engine/reference/commandline/stop/) for containers
-- Current version of dotnet Core does handle this as far as I know
+- Current version of dotnet Core does NOT handle this as far as I know
 - You can follow this [issue](https://github.com/dotnet/coreclr/pull/4309), should hopefully be sorted in the near future